 When agile starting taking gaining traction, I completed Scrum Master training with Ken Schwaber.
 In recent years, Scrum has been my preferred project method.

 In the fall of 2010, I entered the world of Healthcare IT, joining Kaiser Permanente Colorado as the Senior Director of Clinical Informatics and Decision Support.
 Under the mentorship of Dr. John Merenich and Dr. Michael Chase, I developed an expert understanding of large scale Population Health Management, leading multiple Scrum teams in the delivery of innovations that significantly advanced Pop Health Management in Colorado.

 In 2017, I jumped at the opportunity to join Colorado-based OnPoint Medical Group, assuming responsibility for clinic operations for our growing number of family medicine, OB/GYN and pediatrics practices.
 In partnership with physician leaders, we introduced the fundamentals of Population Health Management.
 This project, involving significant organizational change, is dramatically improving eCQM Quality of Care measures (in the first seven months of the project, seven Quality of Care measures achieved the 70th percentile, after starting below the 40th percentile!).

 Most of my projects have succeeded.
 A few, however, have been “challenged” or have “failed” (using Standish Chaos Report terminology) – these projects have yielded significant lessons learned that continue to influence my approach to projects.
 These lessons are all incorporated into the materials you’ll find throughout PM Notebook.

-More on my background is in my LinkedIn profile and Bill's resume.
+More on my background is in my LinkedIn profile.